Anti-German sentiment: Israel

+Anti-German sentiment in Israel has been very strong since the state's foundation in 1948, and for this reason the Israeli government refrained from establishing diplomatic relations with West Germany until 1965.
+In addition, strong political protest errupted each time any cooperation with the West German government took place, especially during the negotiations of the reparation agreement for the holocaust in 1951-1952 and following the establishment of diplomatic relations.
+These sentiments in Israeli society gradually subsided, but did not disappear completely.

 In March 2008, German Chancellor Angela Merkel became the first foreign head of government invited to deliver a speech in the Israeli parliament, which she gave in German.
 Several members of parliament left in protest during the speech and claimed the need to create a collective memory of the Holocaust upon hearing the German language.
 In an October 2008 interview, the researcher Hanan Bar (חנן בר) summed up the ambiguous Israeli attitude to Germany: "If the average Israeli happens to see a football match between Germany and Holland, he would automatically root for the Dutch.
 But the same person, when buying a washing machine, would prefer a German model, considering it to be the best."

+On April 14, 2026, German Chancellor Friedrich Merz issued the following message on X (formerly Twitter): "I made it clear: There must be no de facto annexation of the West Bank".
+In response, Bezalel Smotrich, an Israeli far-right politician and Minister with the Ministry of Defense, stated on X that the time when Germans dictated where Jews could live was over, stating, "You will not force us into ghettos again, certainly not in our own land".
+The remarks sparked controversy, with critics arguing that he unfairly incited hostility toward his ally Germany by using the tragedy of the Holocaust as a diplomatic shield; Ron Prosor, an Israeli Ambassador to Germany criticized Smotrich's comments, pointing out that relations between Israel and Germany are still strong amid a wave of criticism and hostility from the rest of Europe.